“Simplicity is the ultimate sophistication” –Leonardo Da Vinci

 I could sense the sincerity and warmth in this man’s voice as we talked during my ride to the hotel.
 I felt a mix of both admiration and envy for his calm repose.
 Sure, he wasn’t rich in the material sense, but he seemed to have a wealth of wisdom when it came to finding happiness in the small things.

 His philosophy reminded me of a bygone era where people believed in the power of simplicity and moderation.
 A time when life wasn’t defined by the drive-through kind of happiness we’re accustomed to today.
-Inner happiness is found between these opposite extremes.

 Adopting simplicity certainly doesn’t imply that we should subject ourselves to a life of grinding poverty or that we give up all our material possessions and retreat to the Himalayas.
 Rather, simplicity is expressed in how we function.
 How we think, behave, live and make choices.
 Simplicity does not depreciate the value of life but makes it more accessible.

 Some of the greatest thinkers in history were passionate advocates of living the simple life.